aaronsossin/DengAI_2020/README.md

-Predicting Dengue Fever in Puerto Rico and Peru as defined by DrivenData's competition.
+Predicting Dengue Fever in San Juan, Puerto Rico and Iquitos, Peru.

-DengAI2.py is the main file that should be run and contains the neural nets.
-A specific neural net needs to be chosen and changed within the code for now.
+To run regression models:
+	-

+To run GAM and DL models:
+	- run main_dl_and_gam.py
+	- select desired model and whether to include binary outbreak classifier.